Building a Successful Dog Grooming Business with James Bennett

 James continually invests in advancing his own skills as well as those of his team members.
 “I myself have over a decade of experience but if I stopped upskilling and learning to be better and get more skills and more knowledge, my businesses and myself and my students that I’ve worked with over the last 10 years now wouldn’t be at the levels that we’re all at now,” he reflects.

-To learn more about James Bennet and his approach, check out his Website.
+To learn more about James Bennett and his approach, check out his Website.

 Total